-We are now offering professional cleaning services to sanitize areas against the COVID-19 virus.
-This could be a home, office or commercial business.
+We are now offering professional cleaning services to apply disinfectant on areas against the COVID-19 virus.
+This could be a home, office, or commercial business.
 Please contact us for a quote today.

 One of the main ways in which the coronavirus transmits from one person to another is through contaminated surfaces.
 Evidence suggests that this virus can survive for several hours to days on porous and non-porous surfaces.
 This is one of the greatest threats that we face today each time we visit the grocery store, drug store, and other public places.

 We offer the best cleanup services for COVID-19 in Vancouver with a team of experienced and skilled technicians.
 We follow the Health Canada guidelines to mitigate the contamination of the coronavirus on your indoor and outdoor surfaces.
-We wipe all surfaces around your home or business as needed and follow it with disinfection.
-Professional cleaning and disinfection can protect you and your family from contracting COVID-19 and other viral respiratory illnesses.
+We wipe all surfaces around your home or business as needed and follow it with the application of a disinfectant.

 How long does the novel coronavirus live on surfaces?

 One study conducted by scientists from the CDC suggests that the COVID-19 virus can live for up to three days on plastic and stainless steel.
 This means that if someone with COVID-19 touches a doorknob, handle, table, countertop, keyboard, or light switch, the novel coronavirus can live on these surfaces for up to 72 hours.
 It is highly important that you constantly clean and disinfects your homes and cars each time you return from a public place.
 It is also crucial that you follow this cleaning protocol if someone in your house exhibits symptoms of COVID-19.